Strategies for Alternate-Format Questions

 Select All That Apply (SATA)

 Questions where you must select all correct options from a list.
-There is no partial credit—you must identify every correct answer.
+Traditional standalone SATA items are typically scored all-or-nothing—you must identify every correct answer.
+Newer NGN multi-response items can use partial-credit (rationale) scoring.

 Example